The Baptist Union of Victoria is suing its own theological college

 “But instead of rallying to fulfill these bold visions for Christian mission, we’re debating the ins and outs of how to expel a tiny number of churches that don’t agree with the majority on yet another non-core issue.”

-Contrary to what Frost asserts, our understanding of sexual relations is a gospel issue.
+Contrary to what Frost asserts, our understanding of sexual relations is a primary issue.
 Our understanding of sexuality and marriage is connected to our view of Jesus, the Bible, the nature of sin and salvation, and more.
 Jesus was clear when he described sexual relations outside marriage between a man and a woman is porneia.

 The Apostle Paul is also clear,